zhengying-liu/autodl-contrib/file_format/README.md

 ## How Should These Files Look Like?

-The directory of a valid dataset in file format looks like
+The directory of a valid dataset in file format may look like
 ```
 monkeys/
 ├── monkeys_labels_file_format.csv